sreenand48/Compact_Arduino_T12_Controller/README.md

 - The current PID values are extremely conservative.
 Additional tuning may be required based on tip unsigned
 - The main MOSFET does not require a heatsink, but the LM7805 regulator will require a heatsink especially is an LCD with backlight is unsigned
 - Simple DuPont connectors can be used to connect the arduino and LCD, but the main power rails need extra solder for current carrying capacity upto 3 Amps
-- The female GX12 connector should have atleast 3 pins
+- The female GX12 connector should have atleast 3 pins and match up to the T12 handle socket

 ## Power Chart